 Advanced features, such as automatic number plate recognition (ANPR) or facial recognition, are useful when integrated with advanced access logging/control and security response systems.
 They come at a price, and not all of it is obvious and upfront: vehicle access logs, for example, are one more piece of personal data that you process and, thus, one more piece of legal responsibility.

 Connectivity is the last aspect to consider.
-Fortunately, this is very simple – all cameras fall in three classes:
+Fortunately, this is very simple – all cameras fall into three classes:

 There is one last constraint that will help you choose the right CCTV cameras for your office: your budget.